fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ## 14: Critiquing Digital History

 ### Tuesday (Apr 16)
-{% include alert.html class='alert' title='Due Date' text="
+{% include alert.html class='warning' title='Recommended Due Date' text="
-Complete a first draft of your [visual essays](visual-essay-guidelines) to gauge how long its taking!
+Complete a first draft of your [visual essays](visual-essay-guidelines) to gauge how long its taking and what kind of images you can find.
 "%}

 In class we'll discuss our on-going spatial history essays, look at how to critique a data interface, and review the [data interface critique guidelines](data-interface-critique).
 You should read these ahead of time, but there's no other required reading.